grummerd/monero-setup/server/ufw.md

 | 18080 (v6) | ALLOW IN | Anywhere (v6) |

 | 18081 (v6) | ALLOW IN | Anywhere (v6) |

+If need to restart ufw

+    sudo service ufw restart